atrifat/text-embedding-api/README.md

 ### Local Development Checks (Pre-commit Hooks)

-To ensure code quality, formatting, and test integrity before committing, this project uses `pre-commit` hooks.
-These hooks run automatically on your staged files before each commit.
+To maintain code quality, formatting, and test integrity, this project uses `pre-commit` hooks.
+These hooks execute automatically on staged files before each commit.

 1.  **Install `pre-commit` and project dependencies**:
     Ensure you have a virtual environment activated, then install the development dependencies: